utshomax/postman-docs/src/pages/docs/sending-requests/grpc/using-grpc-examples.md

 ## Creating a gRPC example from scratch

 This walkthrough uses a streaming method to create a gRPC example.
-Note how streaming methods' messages differ from unary methods' messages.
+Note how streaming method messages differ from unary method messages.

 1. Create a gRPC request with the `LotsOfReplies` method (or any streaming method) and save it to a collection.